Is Olaplex worth it editorial flat lay — black-labeled treatment bottles on cream linen

 Which Olaplex product is the most important?

 Olaplex No. 3 Hair Perfector.
-It contains the active bond-building molecule (Bis-Aminopropyl Diglycol Dimaleate) at its highest at-home concentration and is applied as a leave-in pre-shampoo treatment, giving it extended contact time to reconnect broken disulfide bonds.
+It contains the active bond-building molecule (Bis-Aminopropyl Diglycol Dimaleate) at its highest at-home concentration and is applied as a pre-shampoo treatment, giving it longer contact time than rinse-off products.
 If you only buy one Olaplex product, it should be No. 3.

 How often should you use Olaplex No. 3?

-Once a week for damaged, bleached, or color-treated hair.
-Apply to damp hair before shampooing, leave on for at least 10 minutes (30 to 90 minutes for heavily damaged hair), then shampoo and condition as normal.
-Visible improvement in hair strength and elasticity typically appears within 3 to 4 weekly uses.
+Once a week is the common at-home cadence for damaged, bleached, or color-treated hair.
+Apply to damp hair before shampooing, leave on for at least 10 minutes according to the product directions, then shampoo and condition as normal.
+Expect results to vary by damage level, routine, and consistency.

 Can Olaplex fix damaged hair?